matrix-org/matrix-spec-proposals/proposals/3639-matrix-for-the-social-media-use-case.md

 to moderate the room as the user could write event using an event type that we don't use.
 Means longer time before removing those events.

-### Alternative proposal

-Instead of filtering the room events according to their types, we could filter the room directly according to his type.
-Thus defining how the room UI.

-We could define

-* m.social.feed : for regular social media
-* m.social.image : for image social media

-This solution solve the main disadvantages of the previous solution but lacks the flexibility.

 ## Privacy